 Read the SoFi Automated Investing Review

-3. Betterment-Best for Those Who Want to Text with an Advisor
+3. Betterment-Best for Those Who Want CFP Access

 Best for: Investors who want access to certified financial planners.
 CFPs are among the most highly trained financial advisors.
 Those seeking broad diversification and who think they might want to purchase a financial planning package for specific goals like college or retirement planning.

 Minimum – Digital Plan – No minimum.
 You’ll need $10 to begin investing Premium Plan with Certified Financial Planners requires $100,000.

 Fees – Digital Plan 0.25% of amount invested for those with minimum of $250 per month auto deposit or more than $25,000 invested. $4 per month for those with less than $20,000 AUM.
 Premium Plan 0.40% of AUM.

 Betterment is one of the first robo-advisors and continues to be the one to beat.
 All investors have access to financial planning packages with a CFP.
 This is great for those on-the-go and seeking quick money advice.

 Betterment is a typical goal-based robo-advisor with lots more!
 After taking the initial quiz, you’re presented with a recommended portfolio of up to 14 stock and bond funds.
 The funds span the US and international markets with allocations to investments that have outperformed in the past like value and small-cap.
 The asset allocation at Betterment is among the most diversified and based on proven investment research.

 In addition to the basic portfolios users can opt for specialty investing including income, socially responsible, and smart beta.
 Users have acces to low-cost financial planning packages and the premium service offers unlimited financial advisors.